parthsatra/WebChat/README.md

 2) Clone this git repository which contains the application code.

-3) install the required packages using command
+3) install the required packages using the following command.
+These package to be installed include "express", "morgan", "cookie-parser", "body-parser", "socket.io" and "jade"

     -> npm install <package_name> --save

-    The package to be installed include "express", "morgan", "cookie-parser", "body-parser", "socket.io" and "jade"

 4) Now you are ready to run the application.
 To run the application run the following command

     -> node app.js

 5) The server starts running on port 3000.
 Now open the browser and connect to "http://localhost:3000".
 This will open the web client.
 You can open multiple clients and now you are ready to chat.